Build a Powerful Engagement Experience for Your Visitors

 You need an overall plan.
 And you don’t need to be a genius.
 You do need to understand what your customer actually wants, what drives their interest, and how they make decisions (and all decisions are emotional).

 The visitor, a homeowner has searched for kitchen renovation Toronto in Google search and they click through to arrive at your designer/renovator website.
-The website is ready for them because it was designed not for presenting “here’s our stuff” but rather to let them choose the path and to experience the solution they’re looking for.
+The website is ready for them because it was designed not for presenting “here’s our stuff” but rather to let them choose the path and to experience the design vision/solution they’re looking for.

 After this, the prospect could be directed to a design studio for design ideas where they can click on features they want.
 A video is nice but it can’t possibly carry a whole engagement strategy by itself.